rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getLogLevel"></a>
 ## *getLogLevel*

 Returns the currently set logging level.

 ### Events

- No Events.
+No Events

 ### Parameters